w3f/Grants-Program/applications/Data Annotation Platform (DAP).md

 To ensure its long term sustainability, we plan to introduce a small platform fee for data providers and AI companies with fees reinvested into maintenance, feature development, and community incentives, explore a future utility token model to incentivize participation, governance, and ecosystem growth (though not part of this grant application), and collaborate with research institutions and blockchain projects to secure funding and expand use cases.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 **How Did You Hear About the Grants Program?**
 We learned about the Web3 Foundation Grants Program through: Recommendations from other teams in the Polkadot ecosystem.

 ---

 **Work Already Done**
 - **Research**: Conducted extensive research on data annotation workflows, blockchain integration, and privacy-preserving technologies.
 - **MVP in Progress**: UI/UX design and most frontend completed.
 Backend development underway, transitioning to traditional authentication (Google login, email/password).

 ---
 **Contributions from Other Teams**
 Currently, the project is self-funded by the core team.
 We have not received financial contributions from other teams or organizations.